nehashastri/Time-Series-Forecasting-A-15-Day-Practical-Study-Plan/Day 4: State-of-the-Art Deep Learning Models & Forecast Strategies.md

 **LSTM (Long Short-Term Memory)** and **GRU (Gated Recurrent Unit)** are improved RNN architectures that address the issues of standard RNNs (like vanishing/exploding gradients) by using gating mechanisms.
 These gates allow the network to learn what to keep in memory and what to forget over long sequences.

+> If you have many related time series (e.g., sales for 300 products, or readings from 50 sensors), **instead of building 300 separate models (one per series)** like in traditional forecasting, you can train **one deep learning model** on *all* the data at once.
+> - The model might take the **series ID** (or other identifiers) as an input feature, so it knows which series a given data point belongs to.
+> - Because it’s trained on all series together, it can **“share knowledge”** between them — for example, if weekends tend to have higher values across *many* products, the model can learn that general “weekend effect” and apply it to any series that shows similar behavior.

+> **Traditional Model:** separate model for each series (or complicated hierarchical setups).
+> **Deep learning Model:** single “global” model that automatically learns patterns common across series.

 In practice, LSTMs/GRUs can capture long-term dependencies far better than naive RNNs.
 For example, an LSTM can, in theory, learn a seasonal pattern 100 steps long by retaining information in its cell state.

 **Why RNN-type models are natural for time series**: